 Such events always have a tangible goal that they strive to achieve.
 This can range from developing a usable software, through brainstorming a list of innovative ideas, to editing a specific type of content.

 Hackathons are gradually penetrating the events industry too.
 The FRESH conference in Barcelona concluded with the first hackathon on the sea where participants brainstormed how to implement innovative, creative and artistic solutions to pharma meetings on a boat.

 Any member of the audience can, at any time, occupy the empty chair and join the fishbowl panel.
-When this happens, an existing member of the fishbowl must voluntarily leave the fishbowl and free a chair.
+When this happens, an existing member of the fishbowl must voluntarily leave the fishbowl and free the chair.

-The discussion continues with participants frequently entering and leaving the fishbowl panel until the time is up.
+The discussion continues with participants frequently entering and leaving the panel until the time is up.
 Then the moderator summarizes the discussion.